StepheeGee/reading-notes/README.md

 #### Day 1 (10.9.23)

 ###### Personal Definition of Growth Mindset
+:boom:
-The courage to keep trying, trusting that improvement will follow.
+:collision::boom: The courage to keep trying, trusting that improvement will follow. :boom:
+:collision::boom:

 ###### Reminders to keep myself in a growth mindset.
 1. Failure is a part of the learning process.
 You're out of your comfort zone, Stephee.
 And that's where you should be.